The History of Little Chef

-In 1986, Forte purchased The Imperial Group, which gave them access to Jones's Happy Eater.
+In 1986, Forte purchased The Imperial Group, which gave them access to Jones's 85-branch Happy Eater.
 Jones quit and started another rival chain, AJ's.
-Forte decided to leave Happy Eater as an upmarket alternative for customers, but several planned Happy Eaters were changed to Little Chef.
+Amid an investigation by the Monopolies and Mergers Commission, Forte chose to leave Happy Eater as an upmarket alternative for customers, but several planned Happy Eaters were changed to Little Chef.

-Kelly's Kitchen was acquired in 1990, and Forte converted all 18 of their restaurants to Little Chef.
+Kelly's Kitchen was acquired in 1990, and Forte converted all 18 of their restaurants to Little Chef as well as inheriting a number of outstanding planning permissions.
 These were large, tall buildings.
-By now, Little Chef had 343 restaurants, including one at Luton Airport.
+Little Chef's restaurants now included a number of airport and town centre sites.

 Aware that many customers are looking to get in and out again quickly, in 1994 Forte introduced Little Chef Coffee Stop to many of their restaurants.
 Some of these had their own units, while others occupied a smaller area.
 Four Little Chef Expresses were also introduced.